Jellicoe Station Nezah Station Jackpine Station

 Located at Milepost 5.6, Nezah was the first station outside of the divisional point at Jellicoe.
 While not a major stop on the line, Nezah was host to a small station, section house and post office.
 It was named after Hugh Tremaine Hazen (Nezah is the reverse of Hazen), who was an engineer for Canadian Northern at the time.
 Interestingly, it is also a Hebrew word that translates to Eternity, Endurance or Victory.
 Nezah is shown on an early survey as Hazel, which may have been a misspelling of Hazen.

 Nezah experienced a boom during the 1930s Sturgeon River Gold Rush, when it was the principal transportation site for the area.
 The first station or “shelter” was erected during this period in 1934.
-Its importance declined after the introduction of diesel locomotives, but retained its siding (2050 feet) until the line was discontinued in 2005.
+Its importance declined after the introduction of diesel locomotives and its 2050-foot siding was removed from service by 1988 and the station removed by 2005.